rberger997/beautiful-jekyll/_posts/2018-07-19-R-to-Jekyll.md

 - See the page on my Jekyll site
 <br>

 This took some time to figure out but I've come up with a solution that seems to work well.
-After getting some inspiration and borrowing some code from an [R-bloggers article](https://www.r-bloggers.com/creating-jekyll-blog-posts-from-r/), I've written a function that takes in a .R file and preps everything for a blog post; you just push your results to Github and you're done.
+After getting some inspiration and borrowing some code from an [R-bloggers article](https://www.r-bloggers.com/creating-jekyll-blog-posts-from-r/) by Adam Duncan, I've written a function that takes in a .R file and preps everything for a blog post; just run the function and push your results to Github and you're done!
 Here is the script: